How to create sprite sheets & animations for Flame Engine

 Installing Flame

-If you haven't created a project yet, start by setting up a new Flutter project:
+If you haven't already, start by setting up a new Flutter project:

 flutter create my_game